Middle Management at Skelton Park Pit

 John Charlton's book "Twelve Packs of Hounds" records -

-The season of 1870 the Hounds were hunted by Mr Watson Dixon, the hon. secretary to the hunt, and then Mr JT Wharton, of Skelton Castle, became master.
+The season of 1870 the Hounds were hunted by Mr Watson Dixon, the Hon.
+Secretary to the Hunt.

 The fortnightly meeting of the Guisborough Union Guardians met yesterday.
 The Workhouse Master, Mr Sillock, reported the average

 number of inmates to be 140.5.

 There was great concern about finding employment for the great number of men out of work locally.

 3 able bodied men, two from Commondale and one from North Skelton appeared to ask for relief.

 The "Workhouse" website states the following, source not known.:-